platplat/freecodecamp-projects/celestial-bodies-database/README.md

-# 🌌 Celestial Bodies Database (FreeCodeCamp Project)
+# 🌌 Celestial Bodies Database (freeCodeCamp Project)

 For this project, I built a database of celestial bodies using PostgreSQL.

+---

 ## 🧱 Database Schema